vestrel00/business-search-app-java/README.md

 ## Development Logs

-I have logged all of the work I have done for this project, including:
+All work has been logged, including:

 - the steps taken in creating this project from start to finish (current code) in chronological order
-- my thought process for each step; "why do it this way?", "why use that library?", etc
+- thought process for each step; "why do it this way?", "why use that library?", etc
 - references to issues and pull requests for each step

 See more in *docs/DEV_LOGS.md*.